24 luxury shoes that are actually worth buying, according to experts | CNN Underscored

 Prada Monolith Lug Sole Loafer ($995; nordstrom.com)

-“Black platforms are some of the most-worn shoes in my wardrobe because they go with almost everything and are shockingly comfortable,” says Alyssa Coscarelli, a brand consultant and fashion influencer.
+“Black platforms are some of the most worn shoes in my wardrobe because they go with almost everything and are shockingly comfortable,” says Alyssa Coscarelli, a brand consultant and fashion influencer.
 “To me, they’re a staple you’ll always get your money’s worth for.”

 The Row Gaia 1 Eoven Leather Sandals ($990; net-a-porter.com)

 “The Row has a way of perfecting and refining shoe silhouettes in a way that makes them infinitely chic and endlessly wearable,” says Coscarelli.
-“Still, for me it’s more about the item and its versatility and quality that justify the splurge, moreso than the brand name.”
+“Still, for me, it’s more about the item and its versatility and quality that justify the splurge, more so than the brand name.”

 Gucci Brixton Horsebit Convertible Loafer ($830; nordstrom.com)